-The general guidelines for connecting electrical and communication cables to the outdoor unit are the same for each Single Zone High Efficiency Wall Mount system, however, the actual connections on the terminal block will differ.
-See each illustration for the model that you are installing for correct wiring of each terminal block.
+The general guidelines for connecting electrical and communication cables to the outdoor unit are the same for each of the Single Zone Wall Mount units.
+However, the actual connections on the terminal block will differ.
+See each illustration for the Single Zone unit model that you are installing for correct wiring of each terminal block.

-- Be sure that main power to the unit is completely off before proceeding with these steps.
+- Be sure that main power to the unit is off before proceeding with these steps.
 Follow all safety and warning information outlined at the beginning of this manual.
 Failure to do so, may cause bodily injury. - Be sure that a circuit breaker or some other emergency power cutoff device is in place before any power wiring is done to the system.
-Failure to do so, may cause bodily injury or death.
+Failure to do so, may cause bodily injury or death. - Never touch any power lines or live cables before all power is removed from the system.
+To do so may cause bodily injury or death.